 Applicants will be selected to interview, through ERAS, on the basis of residency program-related criteria such as preparedness, ability, aptitude, academic credentials, communication skills and personal qualities--such as motivation and integrity.
 Academic credentials include medical school grade and performance as reflected in documentation received directly from the medical school, and passing COMLEX or USMLE scores.
 Letters of recommendation from supervisors, educators and peers, when appropriate, serve to provide additional information or personal characteristics and evaluated as well.

 All candidates who are interviewed will be given a sample copy of the Stony Brook Southampton Hospital Agreement of Appointment and a copy of the Eligibility and Selection Process policy.
 An attestation will be required for candidates to sign stating that the candidate has received a sample copy of the agreement of appointment and Eligibility and Selection policy prior to interview.

-Note From The Leadership Team
+Note From The Program Director